Martha's Vineyard: Colonial era

 The younger Mayhew began a relationship with Hiacoomes, a Native American neighbor, which eventually led to Hiacoomes' family converting to Christianity.
 During King Philip's War later in the century, the Martha's Vineyard band did not join their tribal relatives in the uprising and remained armed, a testimony to the good relations cultivated by the Mayhews as the leaders of the colony.

 In 1657, the younger Thomas Mayhew was drowned when a ship he was travelling in was lost at sea on a voyage to England.
 Mayhew's grandsons Matthew Mayhew (1648–), John Mayhew (1652–), and other members of his family assisted him in running his business and government.
 In 1665, Mayhew's lands were included in a grant to the Duke of York.
 In 1671, a settlement was arranged which allowed Mayhew to continue in his position while placing his territory under the jurisdiction of the Province of New York.
-In 1682, Matthew Mayhew succeeded his grandfather as Governor and Chief Magistrate, and occasionally preached to the Native Americans.
-He was also appointed judge of the Court of Common Pleas for Dukes county in 1697, and remained on the bench until 1700.
-He was judge of probate from 1696 to 1710.
-In 1683, Dukes County, New York was incorporated, including Martha's Vineyard.
-In 1691, at the collapse of rule by Sir Edmund Andros and the reorganization of Massachusetts as a royal colony, Dukes County was transferred back to the Province of Massachusetts Bay, and split into the county of Dukes County, Massachusetts and Nantucket County, Massachusetts.